rperezsacardo/lab-file-upload/README.md

 - `imagePath`
 - `imageName`

 You should create routes to create new comments.
-Comments should be displayed on the Post *show* page.
+Comments should be displayed on the Post _show_ page.

-### Iteration 4 | Deploy!

-The last step in IronTumblr should be to deploy to Heroku.
-Don't forget to deploy your database on mongolab.

-Your site should be live and functioning with a working URL.
+Happy Coding 💙